About the administration of Probate in Cyprus

 When all the debts have been cleared and all the assets of the deceased have been divided between the beneficiaries, then Final Accounts of the Estate are prepared and lodged at the Court together with the Declarations of the Beneficiaries mentioned in STEP 5.
 The Final Accounts show a breakdown of how all the matters of the Estate were dealt with, providing the Court with copies of all receipts, invoices, contracts etc.

 The Court Registrar shall review the information, the Final Accounts etc which have been submitted and provided that everything is in order shall close the Probate/Administration file.

 The above process may seem daunting to deal with especially at a time of emotional distress.
-Using the right professional team to support and assist you can take away the load and may alleviate the stress related to the probate/administration process.
+Using the right professional team to support and assist you can take away the load and may alleviate the stress related to the administration and probate in Cyprus process.
 It is however important to choose experienced professionals you can trust to assist you during such difficult times.

 Feel free to get in touch with us and we will be happy to assist you!